 This will almost certainly change.

 Ireland is an English-speaking country with extremely attractive tax laws.
 In order to operate in the EU, gambling companies often have to have an EU base.
-If the UK does go ahead and leave the EU a number of gambling companies with UK HQs will need to set up an EU base, and Ireland is the obvious place to do it.

 Online Gambling Laws in Spain